TER Provence-Alpes-Côte d'Azur

-TER Provence Alpes-Côte-d'Azur (TER PACA) is the regional rail network serving the Provence-Alpes-Côte d'Azur region in France.
-This network is operated by SNCF.
+TER Provence Alpes-Côte-d'Azur, branded as TER Zou!, is the regional rail network serving the Provence-Alpes-Côte d'Azur region in France.
+This network is operated by SNCF, although services between Nice and Marseille will instead be operated by a subsidiary of Transdev from June 2025, after winning a competitive tender held by the region in 2021.

 The public transport authority, the Regional Council, runs 800 trains a day, especially near Avignon, Marseille, Toulon and Nice.
 100,000 users take regional trains each day.

 Network

 The network is made up of 17 train lines.
 All bus lines are operated by private operators under the Regional Council Authority.

 Unlike most other regions in France, the Provence-Alpes-Côte d'Azur separates their trains into two services: